-John Motson, the son of a Methodist minister who first stimulated his interest in football, celebrated his 40th anniversary on Match of the Day in October 2011.
+John Motson, the son of a Methodist minister who first stimulated his interest in football; celebrated his 40th anniversary on Match of the Day in October 2011.

-After an apprenticeship on the Barnet Press weekly newspaper, John moved to the Morning Telegraph in Sheffield where he first covered league football.
+After an apprenticeship on the Barnet Press weekly newspaper; John moved to the Morning Telegraph in Sheffield where he first covered league football.
 A short freelance spell with BBC Radio Sheffield was followed by a move to network radio in 1968.
-Where on Radio 2 (then the sports channel) he presented sports programmes as well as commentating on football, tennis and boxing.
+Where on Radio 2 (then the sports channel) he presented sports programmes; as well as commentating on football, tennis and boxing.

-In 1971 John was taken on as a junior member of the Match of the Day team and from there became a regular contributor not only to Match of the Day but also to Grandstand, Football Focus and Sportsnight.
-Between 1979 and 2008, John was the BBC’s voice on major cup finals including his record-breaking sixth World Cup Final in Berlin in 2006 and his 29th FA Cup Final in May 2008, an achievement not reached by any other commentator.
+In 1971 John was taken on as a junior member of the Match of the Day team; and from there became a regular contributor.
+Not only to Match of the Day but also to Grandstand, Football Focus and Sportsnight.
+Between 1979 and 2008, John was the BBC’s voice on major cup finals.
+Including his record breaking sixth World Cup Final in Berlin in 2006; and his 29th FA Cup Final in May 2008.
+An achievement not reached by any other commentator.

-In September 2009, John published his autobiography Motty – Forty Years in the Commentary Box and has written several other books, including Motty’s Diary – A Year in the Life of a Commentator in 1986, Motty’s Year and Motson’s National Obsession in 2004, Motson’s FA Cup Odyssey in 2005 and Motson’s World Cup Extravaganza in 2006.
+In September 2009, John published his autobiography Motty – Forty Years in the Commentary Box.
+He has written several other books; including Motty’s Diary – A Year in the Life of a Commentator in 1986; Motty’s Year and Motson’s National Obsession in 2004; Motson’s FA Cup Odyssey in 2005 and Motson’s World Cup Extravaganza in 2006.

-John was thrilled to be awarded the OBE for services to sports broadcasting in HM The Queen’s Birthday Honours List in 2001.
-He was voted Commentator of the Year by the Royal Television Society in 2004, by Four Four Two in 2005 and by FHM and Zoo in 2006.
+John was thrilled to be awarded the OBE; for services to sports broadcasting in HM The Queen’s Birthday Honours List in 2001.
+He was voted Commentator of the Year by the Royal Television Society in 2004; by Four Four Two in 2005 and by FHM and Zoo in 2006.
 In 2005 he won Contribution To Televised Sport at the Variety Club Sports Awards.
 John has been awarded three honorary degrees for services to broadcasting from the Universities of Suffolk, Luton and Hertfordshire.

-John is married to Anne and they have one son, Frederick.
+John Motson is married to Anne and they have one son, Frederick.
 Away from football his interests are running half marathons, going to the cinema and reading thrillers.

-Book John Motson today!
+Book John Motson Today

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

-Some reviews ofJohn Motson
+Some reviews of John Motson

 There are no reviews yet.
 Be the first one to write one.